wenext-limited/pr-agent/docs/docs/pr_benchmark/index.md

 weaknesses:

 - **Low coverage / recall:** Regularly surfaces only one minor issue (or none) while missing other, often more severe, problems caught by peer models.
-- **High “empty-list” rate:** In many diffs the model returns no suggestions even when clear critical bugs exist, offering zero reviewer value.
+- **High "empty-list" rate:** In many diffs the model returns no suggestions even when clear critical bugs exist, offering zero reviewer value.
 - **Occasional incorrect or harmful fixes:** A non-trivial number of suggestions are speculative, contradict code intent, or would break compilation/runtime; sometimes duplicates or contradicts itself.
-- **Inconsistent severity labelling & duplication:** Repeats the same point in multiple slots, marks cosmetic edits as “critical”, or leaves `improved_code` identical to original.
+- **Inconsistent severity labelling & duplication:** Repeats the same point in multiple slots, marks cosmetic edits as "critical", or leaves `improved_code` identical to original.

 ### Claude-4 Sonnet